YufSer/ICS4U-Timetabling-Project/README.md

 # ICS4U-Timetabling-Project
-### Overview: To create a timetabling program that utilizes a school's student database of courses, class, and time (student's picked courses) to optimize and perform a task of assigning students their timetables based on their choices.
+### Overview: A program that creates an optimal timetable for students and teachers using genetic algorithm.